quality icon

 Most expensive cars to insure in Tennessee

-Maserati Quattroporte stands out as the most expensive car to insure in Tennessee, with an average annual cost of $8,096.
+Maserati Quattroporte tops the list as the most expensive car to insure in Tennessee, at an average annual cost of $8,096.
+Below is a list of the most expensive vehicles to insure in Tennessee and their average annual premiums.

 Make ModelAverage annual premium